 Five Ways to Compute the Relative Value of a UK Pound Amount, 1270 to Present

-This calculator performs such computations for amounts in U.K. currency.
-The technique is as follows.
-(1) select a general measure of price, income, or output, and (2) multiply the money amount by the desired-year/original-year ratio of the measure.
+This comparator performs such computations for amounts in U.K. currency.
+The technique is as follows: (1) select a general measure of price, income, or output, and (2) multiply the money amount by the desired-year/original-year ratio of the measure.
 The resulting, "updated", monetary amount may be termed the "relative value" of the original amount.

 The measure often used is the price of a "bundle" of goods and services that a representative group of consumers buys or earns.
 In the U.K. that measure is usually taken to be the "retail price index" (RPI), which corresponds to what is called the "consumer price index" in other countries.